Prince William May Have Just Hinted At The Royal Baby's Name & We Need To Know ASAP

 Prince William escorted them into the building, and Charlotte waved at the crowds of people, proving that while she may be a princess, she's a queen in her own right.

 Kensington Palace announced the birth of the royal baby on Monday, April 23, around 8 a.m.
-EST.
+ET.

 The statement read,

-Note: UPDATE: In a tweet published on Friday, April 27, Kensington Palace confirmed that Prince William and Kate Middleton named their third son Louis Arthur Charles, adding that the baby will be known as His Royal Highness Prince Louis of Cambridge.